SonarSource/slang/README.md

 ## License headers

+Note: The license check is not working correctly, see [SONARSLANG-367](https://jira.sonarsource.com/browse/SONARSLANG-367).

 When adding a new source file, you will need to add license headers.
 Instead of copy-pasting blocks, the following command line can be used:

     ./gradlew licenseFormat